celer-network/sgn/docs/ropsten_validator_manual.md

 It will take a while to sync the node.

+15. Currently, we maintain a whitelist of validators on the mainchain contract.
+Please report your validator ETH address in [Discord](https://discord.gg/uGx4fjQ) to get whitelisted.
+Note that the number of active validators is limited, so a slot is not guaranteed.

-15. Initialize the candidate status for your validator node:
+16. Initialize the candidate status for your validator node:

 ```shellscript
 sgnops init-candidate --commission-rate 500 --min-self-stake 1000 --rate-lock-period 10000